shiphp/docker-book-en/manuscript/chapter4.md

 ### What's going on here?

-The only thing we added to this docker run command was -v $(pwd)/.data:/var/lib/mysql.
+The only thing we added to this docker run command was `-v $(pwd)/.data:/var/lib/mysql`.
 This mounts a volume from our local directory into the MySQL container.
-A new directory will appear (.data/) and as the database container starts up, folders and files will appear.
+A new directory will appear (`.data/`) and as the database container starts up, folders and files will appear.
 These are the files that MySQL uses to store your data, and you can view the files being created from your terminal:

 {linenos=off, lang=sh}
 ~~~~~~~